layabalaji/cipher-frontend/README.md

 # AI Cipher Decoder

-An AI-powered tool for encrypting, decrypting, and auto-cracking classical ciphers — Caesar, Atbash, Affine, Vigenère, Hill, Nihilist, Baconian, Porta, Pollux, Morbit, Fractionated Morse, Aristocrats, Patristocrats, Xenocrypts, and more — with a chatbot that explains each step so users learn the underlying technique, not just get an answer.
+An AI-powered tool for encrypting, decrypting, and auto-cracking classical ciphers — Caesar, Atbash, Affine, Vigenère, Hill, Nihilist, Baconian, Porta, Pollux, Morbit, Fractionated Morse, Aristocrats, Patristocrats, Xenocrypts, and more — plus a solver for cryptarithms (puzzles like `SEND + MORE = MONEY`).
+A chatbot explains each step so users learn the underlying technique, not just get an answer.

 ## How it works

-The project has two parts working together:
+The project has three parts working together:

 1. **A deterministic cipher engine** — pure math/code that encrypts and decrypts any cipher when the key is known.
 No AI involved, just correct implementations of each algorithm.
 2. **A cryptanalysis solver** — for ciphers meant to be "cracked" without a key (mainly Aristocrats/Patristocrats and Vigenère), using frequency analysis, quadgram scoring, and hill-climbing/simulated annealing search.
 This is the actual AI/ML part of the project.
+3. **A cryptarithm solver** — solves letter-arithmetic puzzles (e.g. `SEND + MORE = MONEY`, where each letter stands for a unique digit) using constraint-satisfaction search rather than language-frequency techniques.

 ## Why this project